renatoyamazaki/rman_report/README.md

 # How does it work?

 Almost every rman backup uses a recovery catalog.
-This rman report utility makes use of the recovery catalog plus a custom table.
+This rman report utility makes use of a custom table.
-This custom table has information of the instances server, purpose and environment.
+This custom table has information of the database: server, instance, purpose and environment.

 # What do you need
 * A web server with PHP and OCI configured
-* RMAN Catalog

 # Instructions